Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 1032: I created new classes named CategoryRepository.cs and ICategoryRepository.cs. ... started modifying first file and getting error
       in the ICategoryRepository namespace.... then I edited the main namespace in the ICategoryRepository.cs file...

 1054: Also modified ICategoryRepository.cs file and now I am commiting my work to the GitHub.

+15th November 2022

+0101: After taking a break I created new Interface called ISP_Call.cs in the IRepository folder and edited the code in it.... also created the
+	  a new class Called SP_Call.cs in the Repository folder and added the nessesory code in it.

+0104: Again added new interface named IUnitOfWork.cs to IRepository folder and UnitOfWork.cs in Repository folder.... edited both files with
+	  nessesory code and tryig to add the reference to the Startup.cs file but there was an error...
+I tried a lot to find and after half an hour I get it....
+I forgot to make the namespace publi in IUnitOfWork.cs file.
+0107: Finally I build the project with zero errors.